 - Mostly an insert/append workload, very few updates

 The first and most obvious problem is one of scale.
-In DevOps, IoT, or APM it is easy to collect hundreds of millions or billions of unique data points every day.
+In DevOps, for instance, you can collect hundreds of millions or billions of unique data points every day.

 The volume of data means that the write throughput can be very high.
 We regularly get requests for setups than can handle hundreds of thousands of writes per second.
-Some larger companies will only consider systems that can handle millions of writes per second.
+I’ve talked to some larger companies that will only consider systems that can handle millions of writes per second.

 At the same time, time series data can be a high read throughput use case.
-It’s true that if you’re tracking 700,000 unique metrics or time series you can’t hope to visualize all of them.
-That leads many people to think that you don’t actually read most of the data that goes into the database.
+It’s true that if you’re tracking 700,000 unique metrics or time series, you can’t hope to visualize all of them, which is what leads many people to think that you don’t actually read most of the data that goes into the database.
 However, other than dashboards that people have up on their screens, there are automated systems for monitoring or combining the large volume of time series data with other types of data.

-Inside InfluxDB, aggregate functions calculated on the fly may combine tens of thousands of distinct time series into a single view.
-Each one of those queries must read each aggregated data point, so for InfluxDB the read throughput is often many times higher than the write throughput.
+Inside InfluxDB, we have aggregates that can get calculated on the fly that can combine tens of thousands of time series into a single view.
+Each one of those queries does a read on each data point, which means that for InfluxDB, the read throughput is often many times higher than the write throughput.

-Given that time series is mostly an append-only workload, you might think that it’s possible to get great performance on a B+Tree.
+Given that time series is a mostly an append only workload, you might think that it’s possible to get great performance on a B+Tree.
 Appends in the keyspace are efficient and you can achieve greater than 100,000 per second.
 However, we have those appends happening in individual time series.
 So the inserts end up looking more like random inserts than append only inserts.

 One of the biggest problems we found with time series data is that it’s very common to delete all data after it gets past a certain age.
-The common pattern here is that users have high precision data that is kept for a short period of time like a few days or months.
-Users then downsample and aggregate that data into lower precision rollups that are kept around much longer.
+The common pattern here is that you’ll have high precision data that is kept for a short period of time like a few hours or a few weeks.
+You’ll then downsample and aggregate that data into lower precision, which you’ll keep around for much longer.

-The naive implementation would be to simply delete each record once it passes its expiration time.
-However, that means that once the first points written reach their expiration date, the system is processing just as many deletes as writes, which is something most storage engines aren’t designed for.
+The naive implementation would be to simply delete each record once it gets past its expiration time.
+However, that means that once you’re up to your window of retention, you’ll be doing just as many deletes as you do writes, which is something most storage engines aren’t designed for.